snowplow-archive/snowplow.github.com/_posts/2015-07-13-snowplow-r67-bohemian-waxwing-released.md

 Building the Snowplow apps using `sbt assembly` in the [Vagrant][vagrant] virtual machine is a very I/O intensive operation.
 To speed up this process, we have added comments to the project's Vagrantfile indicating how to use [NFS][nfs] and how to allow the VM to use multiple cores.

 <h2 id="kinesis-s3">5.
-New Kinesis-S3 repository</h2>
+New Kinesis S3 repository</h2>

-Since the Kinesis S3 Sink is not Snowplow-specific but can be used to move arbitrary data from Kinesis to S3, we have moved it from the main Snowplow repo into a [repository of its own][kinesis-s3].
+Since the Kinesis S3 Sink is not Snowplow-specific but can be used to mirror arbitrary data from Kinesis to S3, we have moved it from the main Snowplow repo into a [repository of its own][kinesis-s3].
 There have been two releases of Kinesis S3 since extracting it into its own repo: [0.2.1] [kinesis-s3-021] and [0.3.0] [kinesis-s3-030].

 <h2 id="other">6.
 Other changes</h2>